Syntomification and crystalline local systems: Perfect complexes up to isogeny on XSyn

 \begin{proof} We start by arguing that $\Coh(\X_{s}^{\Syn})[1/p] \simeq \mathrm{Isoc}^\varphi(\X_{s}/\W(k))$.
 We have a natural functor

 given by restriction to $\X_{s}^{\Prism}$ (which produces an $F$-isocrystal for the same reasons as in mixed characteristic).
-To deduce this is an equivalence, we may use a much simpler variant of the argument we used to deduce the analogous claim for $\Coh(\X^{\Syn})[1/p]$ and the isogeny category of coherent prismatic $F$-crystals in mixed characteristic.
-We may first reduce to when $\X$ is smooth affine.
-The idea is then that coherent crystals on $(\X_s/\W(k))_\cris$ after evaluation on a covering (here, a simplified variant by taking the prisms $(\tilde{\R},p)$ where $\tilde{\R}$ is a $p$-completely smooth $\W(k)$-lift) are vector bundles after inverting $p$.
-The same argument used in Lemma \ref{lem:unram_Fcris_pinv_VB} works, but is far simpler this time as we just work with the crystalline site (so we may simply set $q=1$ and run the same argument).
+To deduce this is an equivalence, we may use the same argument we used to deduce the analogous claim for $\Coh(\X^{\Syn})[1/p]$ and the isogeny category of coherent prismatic $F$-crystals in mixed characteristic.
+We may first reduce to when $\X$ is smooth affine by Zariski descent.
+The idea is then that coherent crystals on $(\X_s/\W(k))_\cris$ after evaluation on a covering (now taking the prisms $(\tilde{\R},p)$ where $\tilde{\R}$ is a $p$-completely smooth $\W(k)$-lift) are vector bundles after inverting $p$ by Corollary \ref{cor:pinv_VB}.
 Up to isogeny, we may then deduce objects on the source and target of $(-)_{\X_s^{\Prism}}$ come from $p$-torsionfree ones.
-A simplified version of the argument in Theorem 2.31 of \cite{Fgaugelift} goes through to show these $p$-torsionfree $F$-crystals may be fully faithfully lifted, thus showing the restriction functor $(-)_{\X_s^{\Prism}}$ rationally has a fully faithful left inverse and must be an equivalence.
+As remarked in \cite{Fgaugelift}, the argument in \cite[Theorem 3.32]{Fgaugelift} shows these $p$-torsionfree $F$-crystals may be fully faithfully lifted via an analogous functor $\Pi_{\X_s}$.
+From this we can deduce that the restriction functor $(-)_{\X_s^{\Prism}}$ is an equivalence, by checking the unit of the adjunction $\eta: \mathcal{E}\to \Pi_{\X_s}(\mathcal{E}|_{\X_s^{\Prism}})$ for $\mathcal{E}\in \Coh(\X_{s}^{\Syn})$ is rationally an equivalence to deduce $\Pi_{\X_s}$ is essentially surjective.
+Indeed, working locally when $\X_s$ is affine we have a flat-local surjection $\Spf (\tilde{\R} \langle u,t \rangle/(ut-p))/\G_m \to (\X_s)^{\Syn}$.
+We know the kernel and cokernel of $\eta$ are $0$ restricted to $\X_s^{\Prism}$, hence when pulled back to the cover they are supported on $\V(t)\subset \V(p)$; it follows that the desired map is rationally an equivalence.

-In \cite{Fgauge} Remark 2.5.8, explicit descriptions of $\Vect((\X/\O_K)^{\dR})$ and $\Vect((\X/\O_K)^{\dR,+})$ are given (and also a general method to describe sheaves, via the identification as a Rees stack).
-The first category consists of vector bundles with flat connection and nilpotent $p$-curvature modulo $p$, and the second category adds a Griffiths transversal decreasing filtration by subbundles.
+In Remark 2.5.8 of \cite{Fgauge}, explicit descriptions of $\Vect((\X/\O_K)^{\dR})$ and $\Vect((\X/\O_K)^{\dR,+})$ are given (and also a general method to describe sheaves, via the identification as a Rees stack).
+The first category consists of vector bundles with flat connection and nilpotent $p$-curvature modulo $p$, and the second category adds a Griffiths-transverse decreasing filtration by subbundles.
 We then have fully faithful functors